nashbio/policies/source/sections/05-roles_policy.md

     * Media Disposal and/or Re-use;
     * Documentation requirements.
 13. The Security Officer works with the CEO to ensure that any security objectives have appropriate consideration during the budgeting process.
-    * In general, security and compliance are core to NashBio's technology and service offerings; in most cases this means security-related objectives cannot be split out to separate budget line items.
-    * For cases that *can* be split out into discrete items, such as licenses for commercial tooling, the Security Officer follows NashBio's standard corporate budgeting process.
-      * At the beginning of every fiscal year, the CEO contacts the Security Officer to plan for the upcoming year's expenses.
-      * The Security Officer works with the CEO to forecast spending needs based on the previous year's level, along with changes for the upcoming year such as additional staff hires.
-      * During the year, if an unforeseen security-related expense arises that was not in the budget forecast, the Security Officer works with the CEO to reallocate any resources as necessary to cover this expense.
 14. The Security Officer reviews all company policies to make sure they are up to date on an annual basis.

 ### 5.3.2 Supervision of Workforce Responsibilities